Heathside School

 Heathside School is a co-educational secondary school for students aged 11–18 situated in Brooklands Lane, Weybridge, Surrey, England.
 The Executive Principal is Anne Cullum.

 The school used to be a Foundation Community Technology College in affiliation with the Diocese of Guildford.
 The school is also affiliated with the Specialist Schools and Academies Trust.
-Academically, the school is often in the top 20% of the country with regular successful admissions into top universities including the University of Oxford and Cambridge.

 The Good School Guide described the school as a "Winning combination of committed staff and eager students – state education as it should be".
 In its 2018 report Ofsted described the school as a Good School.

 In September 2022 Heathside School will be opening a sister school, Heathside, Walton-on-Thames, to be built on greenbelt land.
 On 4 June 2020, Elmbridge Borough Council approved the plans with local MP Dominic Raab describing it as "an important step towards a great new local school".

 Academic

 Over the past few years, Heathside has produced GCSE grades in the top 10% of the country.
 In summer 2019, 39% of GCSE grades were awarded a grade 9-7 with an overall pass rate of 99.9% and 39% of A-Levels were graded A - A* with 36 students achieving two or more A or A*.